 This is where Push Experiments come in - A/B testing your pushes allows you to experiment with variations and segmentation of your pushes to determine which versions have the greatest impact.

 - Content: Text, use of emojis, images - what combination and positioning works best?

 - Timing: Is there a specific time of day when users are more engaged?

 - Audience: Will different user segments be more engaged with different content?

-Under the Push menu in your Dashboard, click on Create New Push > Experiment. you will then need to choose a name, environment, and User Segment for your push notification experiment.
+Under the Push menu in your Dashboard, click on Create New Push > Create Push Experiment and give the push experiment a name.

-You can choose to send the push to Development or Production devices; if you are QA'ing your app and would like to push only to phones with a development build, choose Development.
+For "Push Environment", you can choose to send the push to Development or Production devices; if you are QA'ing your app and would like to push only to phones with a development build, choose Development.
 If you are ready to roll your push experiment out to Production users (which you can narrow down in the next section), choose Production.
 The type of the build is defined by how the App is signed.